 Industrial inspections are performed in the Phase II jurisdictions by CMSWS through IDEP.
-Every fiscal year CMSWS selects a minimum of six (6) industrial facilities for inspection based on their potential to pollute.
-Most inspections are performed at the industrial facilities included in Table 7.
+Most inspections are performed at the industrial facilities included in Table 11.
 Inspections are conducted and reports generate in accordance with established SOPs that are available upon request to the Environmental Manager with the Water Quality Program.
 Follow up actions are implemented as necessary to identify and eliminate pollution sources identified through these inspections.